 - I like helping others and doing good in the world – being a Rotarian helps satisfy this urge.

 - I have a Bravery Award from the Queen.
-Here’s an older post that tells some of the story.
+Here’s a post that tells the story.

 - I hate spelling mistakes but sometimes do make them (horror!).